jasminepoon/lifely/planning/results-page-spec.md

 ### No People Data

 If `topPeople` is empty (all events are solo):
-- Skip Beat 2 entirely
+- Render Beat 2 with a short fallback message
-- Adjust progress dots to 6
+- Keep progress dots stable (still 7 beats)

 ### No Location Data